EnduranceCode/java-playground/javafx-exercises/README.md

 # JavaFX Code Exercises

-This repository contains the code written while solving some custom coding exercises that were created to learn [JavaFX](https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm).
+The folder [`javafx-exercises`](../javafx-exercises/) contains the code written while solving some custom coding exercises that were created to learn [JavaFX](https://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm).

-## Repository Structure
+## Folder Structure

-Each folder of this repository contains a JavaFX project that can be imported to an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
+Each folder contained on the [`javafx-exercises`](../javafx-exercises/) folder contains a JavaFX project that can be imported to an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 The IDE used to solve this coding exercises is [IntelliJ IDEA Community](https://www.jetbrains.com/idea/download).

-This repository also includes a `lib` folder that contains all the used [External Libraries](#external-libraries).
+The folder [`javafx-exercises`](../javafx-exercises/) also includes a `lib` folder that contains all the used [External Libraries](#external-libraries).

 ## External Libraries